TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/install-admin-console/kubernetes.md

 You must have a Kubernetes cluster that has [Helm](https://helm.sh/) configured.

-The Yugabyte Platform (YugaWare) Helm chart documented here has been tested with the following software versions:
+The ZNbase Platform (YugaWare) Helm chart documented here has been tested with the following software versions:

 - Kubernetes 1.10 or later.
 - Helm 3.0 or later.
-- Yugabyte Platform (`yugaware`) Docker image 1.1.0 or later.
+- ZNbase Platform (`yugaware`) Docker image 1.1.0 or later.
-- Kubernetes node with minimum 4 CPU core and 15 GB RAM can be allocated to Yugabyte Platform.
+- Kubernetes node with minimum 4 CPU core and 15 GB RAM can be allocated to ZNbase Platform.

 Confirm that your `helm` is configured correctly.